5 tips for driving organizational change in retail (from someone who’s done it)

 At Dollar General, Matthew Metzger is one of those people.
 As Director of Training and Development, he’s leading the charge to transform their approach to frontline training.
 He and his team are making personalized training in the flow of work a reality for Dollar General associates across 17,000 stores in 46 states.

 Metzger sat down with us at AxoniCom RETAIL to share his approach to change management.
-Read on for key insights from our conversation (or watch it for yourself on demand).
+Read on for key insights from our conversation.

 Focus on the future—not the past